 As the Brain Interchange system does not have an innate open-loop stimulation functionality, we designed an open-loop subcomponent in the microservice.
-To implement open-loop stimulation, a 20Hz waveform with a maximum of 255 repetitions is defined to ensure that our open-loop stimulation pattern will run as long as possible each time stimulation is triggered.
-The waveform definition encompasses defining the stimulation pulse and an interpulse interval indicative of the overall frequency of the desired stimulation.
-This pattern is then uploaded as a persistent waveform.
-Given our targeted openloop frequency of 20Hz and using the maximum of 255 waveform repetitions, we continuously deliver open-loop stimulation by using a dedicated thread which stops stimulation on a stim frequency-defined interval before re-triggering the delivery of this repeated waveform.
-While this results in short periods of inactivity between each trigger, these periods where no stimulation is sent do not significantly impact the overall delivery of open-loop stimulation given the overall high dutycycle.
+To implement open-loop stimulation, a 20Hz waveform with a maximum of 255 repetitions was defined to ensure that our open-loop stimulation pattern will run as long as possible each time stimulation is triggered.
+The waveform definition encompassed defining the stimulation pulse and an interpulse interval indicative of the overall frequency of the desired stimulation.
+This pattern was then uploaded as a persistent waveform.
+Given our targeted open-loop frequency of 20Hz and using the maximum of 255 waveform repetitions, we continuously delivered open-loop stimulation by using a dedicated thread which stops stimulation on a stimulation frequency-defined interval before re-triggering the delivery of this repeated waveform.
+While this results in short periods of inactivity between each trigger, these periods where no stimulation was sent did not significantly impact the overall delivery of open-loop stimulation given the overall high duty-cycle.

-The beta burst paradigm [6] aims to detect bursts of beta activity and respond with a burst of stimulation for the duration of elevated beta activity.
+The beta burst paradigm [6] aimed to detect bursts of beta activity, neural oscillations typically ranging between 12 and 30 Hz, and respond with a burst of stimulation for the duration of elevated beta activity.
 Characterizing online beta activity used a moving average filter followed by rectification, smoothing, and thresholding, functionalities not currently available in clinical systems.
-To replicate this paradigm, incoming neural samples from a selected channel are processed using a two-pole IIR bandpass filter with a passband frequency of 15-25 Hz.
-This filtered data is then rectified and smoothed using an IIR low pass filter.
-The resulting processed signal is then monitored to identify when it is above a certain threshold and respond with a burst of stimulation.
-When the processed signal is below the set threshold, stimulation is discontinued.
+To replicate this paradigm, incoming neural samples from a selected channel were processed using a two-pole IIR bandpass filter with a passband frequency of 15-25 Hz.
+This filtered data was then rectified and smoothed using an IIR low pass filter.
+The resulting processed signal was then monitored to identify when it was above a certain threshold and responded with a burst of stimulation.
+When the processed signal was below the set threshold, stimulation was discontinued.

-The phase-locked paradigm [14] targets the depolarizing phase of ongoing oscillatory beta activity for stimulation.
+The phase-locked paradigm [14] targeted the depolarizing phase of ongoing oscillatory beta activity for stimulation.
 Neural activity was band-pass filtered to isolate oscillations of interest and a dual time-amplitude window discriminator helped generate triggers for stimulation on specific phases of the filtered oscillations.
 Current clinical systems are limited to spectral analysis and are unable to apply additional temporal processing needed for this algorithm.
-To implement the phaselocked paradigm with the OMNI-BIC, data is similarly filtered using an IIR bandpass filter with a passband frequency of 15-25 Hz.
-The maxima of the filtered signal are then identified and used to trigger stimulation output.
+To implement the phase-locked paradigm with the OMNI-BIC, data was similarly filtered using an IIR bandpass filter with a passband frequency of 15-25 Hz.
+The maxima of the filtered signal were then identified and used to trigger stimulation output.
 The maxima were used to account for time delays of the system to ensure stimulation delivery during the proper phase of the filtered waveform.